bgoonz/docs-collection/github/issues/using-labels-and-milestones-to-track-work/index.md

 ---
 title: Using labels and milestones to track work
 shortTitle: Labels and milestones
-intro: 'Use labels and milestones to categorize and track work on {% data variables.product.prodname_dotcom %}.'
+intro: "Use labels and milestones to categorize and track work on {% data variables.product.prodname_dotcom %}."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Issues
 children: